Remote Working with Microsoft Teams

 - Add apps

-- Next steps with Microsoft Teams including how to get free training, tutorials and videos.
+- Next steps including how to get free training, tutorials and videos.

 What if I experience issues with Teams?

-If you are experiencing issues using Microsoft teams, this may be due to the surge of demand due to the effects of coronavirus which is forcing millions of people to work from home and causing major outage.
+If you are experiencing issues using the software, this may be due to the surge of demand due to the effects of coronavirus which is forcing millions of people to work from home and causing major outage.
 In the first instance, here is a link to troubleshoot Microsoft Teams integration.
-You can also go through this link for general microsoft teams help and learning.
+You can also go through this link for general help and learning.

 Are there any alternative remote working solutions?